-While moving with my husband’s company had some downsides (there was a lot of disorganization in the third party they hired to assist with moving), it has many more upsides.
+While moving with my husband’s company had some downsides (there was a lot of disorganization in the third party they hired to assist with moving), it had many more upsides.

-They paid for the move, provided assistance both in the US and Mexico, provide the visas and temporary residence cards, and offer a cultural liaison/concierge type of person for the duration of our stay.
+They paid for the move, assisted both in the US and Mexico, provided the visas and temporary residence cards, and offered a cultural liaison/concierge type of person for the duration of our stay.